Man who filmed Arbery shooting video charged in his slaying

 SAVANNAH, Ga.
-(AP) — The Georgia man whose cellphone video of Ahmaud Arbery’s fatal shooting helped reignite the case has been charged with murder, making him the third person arrested more than two months after the slaying.
+(AP) — The Georgia man whose cellphone video of Ahmaud Arbery’s fatal shooting helped reignite the case was charged with murder Thursday, making him the third person arrested more than two months after the slaying.

 Arbery was slain Feb.
 23 when a white father and son armed themselves and pursued him after spotting the 25-year-old black man running in their neighborhood.
 More than two months passed before authorities arrested Gregory McMichael, 64, and his son, Travis McMichael, 34, on charges of felony murder and aggravated assault.
 Gregory McMichael told police he suspected Arbery was a burglar and that Arbery attacked his son before being shot.